For energy utilities, ongoing communications will be key to helping residential and business customers navigate the COVID-19 crisis.

 Messaging that matters

-Susan Kownacki, Questline’s VP of Account Services, reiterated the economic toll of COVID-19 with millions of Americans losing their jobs.
+Susan Kownacki, Questline Digital’s VP of Account Services, reiterated the economic toll of COVID-19 with millions of Americans losing their jobs.
 Many utilities have been proactive about creating COVID-19-specific solutions and communicating them to customers on multiple channels, including email, websites and social media.

 These solutions include suspension of service disconnections for non-payment and waiving late payment charges.
 Utilities should also reinforce the assistance tools and resources they already have in place for economically challenged customers, including: